FlaviaDias97/PupCakes/README.md

 4. Push to the branch: git push origin feature/YourFeature
 5. Submit a pull request.

-License
-This project is licensed under the MIT License.

 Contact
 Feel free to connect with me via:
-* LinkedIn: Flávia Dias
+* LinkedIn: Flávia Dias / www.linkedin.com/in/flávia-dias-02851516a
 * GitHub: FlaviaDias97
 * Email: flaviadias97@yahoo.com

+License
+This project is licensed under the MIT License.

 Thank you for visiting!